Mutual TLS · Cloudflare Zero Trust docs

 x509.ECDSAWithSHA512

-In Zero Trust ↗, go to Access > Service auth > Mutual TLS.
+In Cloudflare One ↗, go to Access controls > Service credentials > Mutual TLS.

 Select Add mTLS Certificate.